garysheng/truth-management/processes/podcast-artifact-influence-flywheel.md

 ### 3. Multi-Stakeholder Value Creation
 - **For audiences**: Accessible insights from your expertise
+- **For potential hires**: Pre-qualification through content alignment (they reach out already understanding your vision)
+- **For investors**: Self-selection based on genuine interest in your approach
 - **For employees**: Clear documentation of leadership thinking
 - **For partners**: Understanding of operational philosophy
 - **For AI agents**: High-fidelity queryable knowledge base